QingbiaoLi/QingbiaoLi.github.io/_skills/skills.md

 * Chinese bamboo flute
  -->

+* I like swimming.
+I have played table tennis since primary school.
+I enjoy going to the gym, where I am interested in strength training, particularly deadlifting and explosive training.

+* I also enjoy sci-fi movie (such as Arrival, Her, Interstellar), and Japanese anime (such as Your Lie in April, and Digimon Adventure).

+* In my space-time, I take landscape photography and portrait photography for my friends during traveling.

-I like swimming, table tennis and work out in the gym.
-I also enjoy movie, photography and playing my chinese bamboo flute.
+* I love light music, country music, and songs from musical.
+I enjoy playing my Chinese bamboo flute.